Skip to main content

 Our hand-picked selection of Córdoba's finest restaurants for 2026: from Michelin-starred fine dining to beloved traditional tabernas and top gastrobars.

-Córdoba's food is not Seville's food.
-There is no tapas circuit here — no procession of tiny plates eaten standing at bars until midnight.
+This ranking of 10 Córdoba restaurants runs from Noor — the city's only three-Michelin-star table, where Paco Morales reconstructs Caliphal cuisine from medieval Arabic manuscripts at €160 to €270 per person — to Bar Santos, where a metre-wide tortilla española has cost €2 to €3 a slice since 1960.
+In between: a Bib Gourmand gastrobar, creative tasting menus from €50, and traditional tabernas where the oxtail has been on the menu for decades.
 Eating in Córdoba means a long lunch at a marble-topped table, a glass of amontillado from Montilla-Moriles poured from a clay jug, and dishes built around the same pantry that fed the Caliphate: cumin, coriander, dried fruits worked into meat sauces, local olive oil that costs a third of what the same quality would in Jaén.

-The staples worth knowing before you sit down: salmorejo (not gazpacho — denser, no cucumber, topped with hard-boiled egg and jamón), rabo de toro braised for hours until the collagen breaks down into something glossy, flamenquín (pork loin rolled around jamón and deep-fried), and berenjenas con miel de caña — fried aubergine with cane molasses.
+The staples worth knowing before you sit down: salmorejo (not gazpacho: denser, no cucumber, topped with hard-boiled egg and jamón), rabo de toro braised for hours until the collagen breaks down into something glossy, flamenquín (pork loin rolled around jamón and deep-fried), and berenjenas con miel de caña, fried aubergine with cane molasses.
 These dishes appear across price points, from €2 counter service to a 20-course Michelin tasting menu that reconstructs them from medieval Arabic manuscripts.

 Granada does tapas-with-drinks.
 Seville does elaborate fried fish.
 Córdoba does something quieter and arguably more interesting: a cuisine that has been digesting 1,200 years of layered history and still has not fully settled on what it wants to be.
 That tension is exactly what makes eating here worth paying attention to.
 The Michelin Guide has recognised several kitchens on this list, from the city's only three-star table to Bib Gourmand recommendations that represent serious value.
 Our ranking weights culinary quality, consistency, and how well each restaurant represents its particular corner of Córdoba's food culture.